 This can also often be seen with company cars, when an employee is the registered keeper, but the company have legal ownership of the vehicle.

 Taking out a finance agreement on behalf of another individual is referred to as fronting.
 Fronting is an illegal practice that lenders will of course not support.

 For those who are struggling to get accepted for car finance, there is the option of a guarantor loan, whereby someone (a close friend or family member with a strong credit profile) agrees to repay the loan on behalf of the borrower, should they fail to meet the agreed repayment.

 Yes - you are still able to take out car insurance, despite not being the legal owner of the vehicle.
 However, you will normally be required to provide the name (or company name) of owner when you apply.

 In joint applications, both parties will be expected to maintain payments on the car.
 At the end of the agreement, providing all outstanding payments have been made, both parties will then become the legal owner of the vehicle.

-In joint applications both parties own the car, and both will be expected to maintain payments on the car.
-In these situations it’s generally advisable to settle the finance early, sell the car and split any equity left in the car.
-To find out more about joint applications visit our dedicated help page.
+If for any reason you are unable to continue with the joint payments i.e. in the case of a divorce – it’s generally advisable to settle the finance early, sell the car and split any equity left on the car.
+To find out more visit our dedicated joint applications page.

-If the agreement was taken out as a joint application, responsibility for the payments are automatically transferred to the partner who is still alive, rather than being counted amongst the debts of the deceased.
+If the agreement was taken out as a joint application, responsibility for the payments are automatically transferred to the partner who is still alive.

 If you require further assistance, our team of Customer Advisors are here to help.
 We're open six days a week - you can view our opening hours here - and we're more than happy to answer your questions.